hbc/dc_2016_04/lessons/09_automating_workflow.md

 * Automate a workflow by grouping a series of sequential commands into a script
 * Modify the script to grant it more flexibility

-## Calling Variants from all files?
+## Calling Variants from all files

 That was a lot of work, yes?
 But you have five more FASTQ files to go...